git2gr/tutorial/README.md

 # tutorial

-This repository is for a workshop enjoying programming languages. glfh.
+This repository is for a workshop enjoying programming. glfh.